Baccalaureate Degree Requirements

 To facilitate students' graduation goals, California State University, Fresno extends to qualified students the opportunity to engage in a formal partnership that assures timely completion of a degree.
 Students enrolling in the university's Degree Guarantee Program are pledged certain advantages that will facilitate progress toward the degree.
-Among these advantages are:
+Among these advantages are as follows:

 - Guaranteed Course Availability.
 Students enrolled in the Degree Guarantee Program will be provided all courses specifically required for completion of their degree and major as described in the General Catalog and as articulated in the "Four-Year Program of Study" developed with their Degree Guarantee Program advisers.

 - Specialized Advising.
-Students will be eligible for advising every semester from specially designated Degree Guarantee Program advisers in their respective major departments (or, for undeclared majors, in the Office of Advising Services).
+Students will be eligible for advising every semester from specially designated Degree Guarantee Program advisers in their respective major departments and in the University Advising Center.

 - Highest Level Priority Registration.
 Students will not have their academic progress or graduation impaired by a lack of space in essential courses.